 Updated 22 May 2022, 7:05 pm

-An ‘Eco-Trekking’ for students organised by Royal Riders Manipur was carried out at Langol Range (Punshi Lok) on Sunday, as a part of a month-long environment campaign under the theme of United Nations ‘Only One Earth’ for the Environment Day, 2022.
+Over 30 students participated in eco-trekking, which was held at Langol Range (Punshi Lok) in Manipur on Sunday, as a part of a month-long environment campaign under the UN theme - “Only One Earth” - in observation of the Environment Day 2022.

-Introducing eco-trekking to the young students, the organisation aims to develop a good experience and interaction with the flora and fauna in the region, he said.
-Following the pledge taken to plant 10,000 trees for the unsung heroes who gave their lives in Anglo-Manipur War of 1891, they have completed planting 5,000 trees so far, he added.
+Introducing eco-trekking to the young students, the organisation aims to develop a good experience and understanding of flora and fauna in the region.
+In continuation of the pledge taken to plant 10,000 trees for the unsung heroes who have given their lives in the Anglo-Manipur War of 1891, they have completed planting 5,000 trees, the organization said.

-During an interaction with the Imphal Free Press, the parents and students who participated in the eco-trekking expressed joy and gratitude to Royal Riders Manipur for organising such an event.
-Roshan Khongbantabam from Uripok Khaidem Leikai expressed that it was a good initiative to build the connection with nature.
-He welcomed similar events in the future.
+When the Imphal Free Press interacted with parents and students, who took part in the eco-trekking, they expressed immense joy and gratitude to Royal Riders Manipur for organising such event.
+One Roshan Khongbantabam, a student from Uripok Khaidem Leikai, expressed that the trekking event is a good initiative to build the connection with nature.
+He welcomed similar events in the future for students.

-More than 30 students, including a five-year-old came to take part in the trekking.
-The students also told the Imphal Free Press that it was a unique experience and they have gained new knowledge about the forest and the names of the trees.
-This new experience has made them develop a feeling to connect with forest and the environment, they expressed.
+The students who took part in the trekking event told the Imphal Free Press that it was a unique experience and they have gained new knowledge about the forest and the names of the trees.
+This new experience has made them develop a feeling of one with forest and the environment, they said.

-Loiya plans to develop Punshi Lok as a trekking site for the students for understanding the nature more precisely.
-With the aim to preserve the forest, educational camping sites are underway, he said.
-He expressed his plans to give a unique experience to the new generation to connect more with nature and help conserve the green environment.
+Loiya plans to develop Punshi Lok as a trekking site for students for understanding nature more precisely.
+With the aim to preserve the forest development, educational camping is being held as he plans to give a unique experience to the new generation to connect more with nature and help conserve the green environment.